InnovAIte-Deakin/AI-Prototyping-Lab---Healthcare-Stream---Derma/TASKS.md

-# SkinScope Project Tasks
+# DermaAI Project Tasks

-This document contains all development tasks for the SkinScope application, organized by backend and frontend components.
+This document contains all development tasks for the DermaAI application, organized by backend and frontend components.

 ---